IntelliTect/EssentialCSharp.ListingManager/README.md

 # Usage

+**Currently there are bugs in this program and the main usage should be the following: `ListingManager.exe --path <DirectoryOfTheChapter> --mode ListingUpdating`**

+The rest will hopefully be fixed better in the future.
+It can be used, but may break

 Any command can be run with these optional parameters.

 - `verbose` -> provides more detail into what the command is doing